MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 The AutoAttack bot allows you to automatically attack mobs around you (precisely within radius of 4 block).
 To use this bot, you will need to enable **Entity Handling** in the config file first.
+**You have been reminded that we will not take any responsible if you got banned by your server while using this bot.**

 Using the Auto Fishing
 ------